ArgzaNew/ExampleMod/README.txt

 Hello it's my Frist Minecraft mod

-for run the mod you need to have forge 1.16.5 and the version of forge is36.2.33 don't ask why to run this mod you need to open cmd and type gradlew runClient
+for run the mod you need to have forge 1.16.5 and the version of forge is36.2.33 don't ask why

 If you want the original example mod from forge you can download from the mdk file and follow there step bellow: https://files.minecraftforge.net/net/minecraftforge/forge/